- What is a convenience store?

-IGD research shows convenience multiples have seen the largest increase in store numbers, up 9.6% year-on-year.
-Although this growth highlights the importance operators are placing on their small store formats, convenience multiples only represent 6.7% of total store numbers.
+IGD research shows convenience multiples have seen the largest increase in store numbers, up 13.6% year-on-year.
+Although demonstrating the fastest growth, convenience multiples represent less than one in ten convenience stores (7.6%).

 The chart below shows the number of convenience stores by type in the UK: